jiabingeng/places-service-docs/adding-a-user-to-launch-and-places.md

      c.
 Verify that the default permission is displayed.

      d.
-Set the permissions for the Launch profile.
+Set the permissions for the Launch profile:

         If you have added users to Launch, you might have multiple profiles.
 Ensure that you select the correct profile.

-   1. Click on the name of the profile.
+         i.
+Click on the name of the profile.

-   2. Click the Permissions tab.
+        ii.
+Click the Permissions tab.

-   3. Click Edit next to Property Rights.
+       iii.
+Click Edit next to Property Rights.

-   4. In the left pane, click + Add all.
+        iv.
+In the left pane, click + Add all.
 This step moves the available permissions to the included permissions list.

-   5. Click Company Rights.
+         v.
+Click Company Rights.

-   6. In the left pane, click + Manage Properties.
+        vi.
+In the left pane, click + Manage Properties.

-   7. Click Save.
+       vii.
+Click Save.

        You have successfully added permissions to the profile that you created.

 8. Add a user to the Launch profile.